microsoft/language-server-protocol/specification.md

 	 * defaults to 0 if the active signature has parameters.
 If
 	 * the active signature has no parameters it is ignored.
 	 * In future version of the protocol this property might become
-	 * mandantory to better express the active parameter if the
+	 * mandatory to better express the active parameter if the
 	 * active signature does have any.
 	 */
 	activeParameter?: number;